irfnd/be-masakin-app/README.md

 ### Setup Redis

+Redis is required to provide REST API cached data when user doing GET request.

 - If you prefer to create redis on cloud, you can register on [Redis Cloud](https://app.redislabs.com)
 - Setup Data Access Control, Users, and Roles for database
 - If you use local redis server, check host and port
 - Add redis local/cloud URI to `.env` file

+### Setup SMTP

+SMTP is required to send verification user email and send resetting password email.

+- If you have your own SMTP server, add server url, port, username, and password to `.env` file
+- If you use gmail, you can create app password for your app and add the credential to `.env` file, for example:
+  - SMTP_HOST=smtp.gmail.com
+  - SMTP_PORT=587
+  - SMTP_USERNAME=[your_gmail]
+  - SMTP_PASSWORD=[your_app_password]

 ### Setup Environment